• Find a bachelor's degree

 Bachelors Degree Center is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-Yes, an accounting major is considered one of the various types of business degrees.
 Some schools offer bachelor’s of science degrees in Business Administration with a concentration in Accounting.
 Any type of bachelor’s degree in accounting will qualify you to become a Certified Public Accountant (CPA), or continue your education with a business Master’s or PhD.
 Other types of business majors include:

 • Finance